wisemax-sre/autoitinst/README.md

 For offline(local) installation use setups.exe ,

-at this variant we need to copy all the apps setups to the same directory with a script.
+at this option we need to copy all the apps setups to the same directory with a script.